maxpou/docker-symfony/README.md

 Have a look at the `docker-compose.yml` file, here are the `docker-compose` built images:

-* `application`: This is the Symfony application code container,
 * `db`: This is the MySQL database container,
 * `php`: This is the PHP-FPM container in which the application volume is mounted,
 * `nginx`: This is the Nginx webserver container in which application volume is mounted too,